avinlg/infoprompt/README.md

 - To debug locally, download the `.deb` manually and inspect the contents with `dpkg-deb -c infoprompt_*.deb`.

 ---
-If you'd like, I can add a `USAGE.md` with more examples or update the package `Version` on each git tag.# infoprompt

 A modern, informative, and colorful Bash prompt for developers.
 Shows git status, Python venv, time, user, host, working directory, and more—all with emoji and color.